diaslucia/project-django/README.md

 - AppSchool/formStudent: to add a new student
 - AppSchool/professors: to access the list of all professors
 - AppSchool/formProfessor: to add a new professor
+- AppSchool/login: to login
+- AppSchool/signup: to create a new account
+- AppSchool/logout: to logout
+- AppSchool/editProfile: to edit your profile information

 ## 📂 Structure